Standing Committees and Advisory Panels

 Chair: Bill Stephenson, DPI Specialty Foods

-Board Liaison: Tim Gaddis, In Demand Cheese
+Board Liaison: Tim Gaddis, ACS CCP, In Demand Cheese

-Staff Liaison: Jane Bauer, Education & Outreach Manager
+Staff Liaison: Jane Bauer, Certification Manager

 The Certification Committee is responsible for overseeing the creation, maintenance, and operation of the Certified Cheese Professional™ Exam and the Technical, Aesthetic, and Sensory Tasting Evaluation (T.A.S.T.E™) Test.
 Working groups within the committee handle review of applications, appeals processes, exam writing and question analysis, governance, and scoring functions.